 Strep throat is caused by strep bacteria.
 It is also the most common reason behind sore throats.
 It is extremely common in kids and its symptoms range from a sore throat and fever to stomach pain and swollen tonsils.
 These bacteria live in our nose and skin and contact with others results in transmitting the illness from one person to another.
 It is most commonly seen in children from 5 to 15 years.
 These kids also give it to their parents.

 A strep throat isn’t usually accompanied by the symptoms of flu like a runny nose, cough or congestion.
-This is how a strep throat is
+This is how a strep throat is distinguished from flu.
+A strep throat is accompanied by other symptoms like swollen lymph nodes and glands in the neck.
+It can also be accompanied by a rash at times.

 2. Stay Home For A Day